 Who accepts which test

 The majority of boarding schools accept both.
-Before making any other decision, check the admissions requirements for every school on your list.
+According to the Secondary School Admission Test Board (SSATB), over 1,000 independent schools worldwide use the SSAT as part of their admissions process.
+The Educational Records Bureau (ERB), which administers the ISEE, reports similar broad acceptance.
+Before making any other decision, check the admissions requirements for every school on your list (see our guide on how to choose the right boarding school for building that list).
 A small number of schools have a preference or requirement.
 If one of your target schools only accepts the SSAT, the decision is made for you.

-For most families, however, both tests will be accepted at all of their target schools — in which case the choice comes down to your student’s profile and test-taking style.
+For most families, however, both tests will be accepted at all of their target schools – so the choice comes down to your student’s profile and test-taking style.

 Structure at a glance